kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/02-gatsby-basics/04-pages-in-gatsby.md

-# Pages in Gatsby
+# Folders in Gatsby
-* public
+* The `public` folder
+    - Is created on build
-    - you can delete and gatsby will regenerate
+    - You can delete and gatsby will regenerate on build
-    - This is the deploy folder
+    - This is the "deploy/build" folder
-    - This is where gatsby builds to
+    - This folder is where gatsby builds to when your run

+`$ gatsby build`

+## "Cleaning" Gatsby
-    - `$ gatsby clean`
+`$ gatsby clean`

+* This is useful as a last resort when your local project seems to have issues or content does not seem to be refreshing

+### What issues need cleaning in Gatsby?
+* Issues this may fix commonly include:
+    - Stale data, e.g. this file/resource/etc. isn’t appearing
+    - GraphQL error, e.g. this GraphQL resource should be present but is not Dependency issues, e.g. invalid version, cryptic errors in console, etc.
+Plugin issues, e.g. developing a local plugin and changes don’t seem to be taking effect

-## src vs static
+## `src` vs `static` - What's the difference?

+### static
-* static (avoid like the plaque unless you absolutely must)
+* Avoid like the plaque unless you absolutely must
-    - This is where you put files that you just want to be served up
+* This is where you put files that you just want to be served up
-        + stuff like favicons
+    - Stuff like favicons
-        + Almost always you don't want to put things in static
+    - Almost always you don't want to put things in the `static` folder

-            * You don't want to put stuff like an image/font/css
+#### You especially don't want to put stuff like:
+* images
+* fonts
+* css

-                - Why?
+##### Why?
-                    + We don't want to import things into Gatsby just by their static path
+* Because we don't want to import things into Gatsby just by their static path

+#### What's the other way? - Place inside your `src` folder
-                    + "Everything must go through Gatsby!"
+* "Everything must go through Gatsby!"
 * All imported into Gatsby
-                            - all images
+    - All images
-                            - all css
+    - All css
-                            - all javascript
+    - All javascript
 * If you import through Gatsby, then Gatsby knows about them and can do cool optimizing stuff around performance and speed

 ## pages folder
 * The only folder in our project that is truly "Gatsby" specific
     - We put all our pages inside the `pages` folder
-    - The rest of the folder are made up
+    - The rest of the folders are names we can make up
-    - But this is a common layout for Gatsby websites
+        * **note** But the names we use are a common folder structure and naming convention for Gatsby websites

-## Let's talk folders
+## The suggest folder structure/names
 * assets
      - fonts
      - images